craftingcity/The-Known-World/Custom Class - Alchemist.md

 - While your Laboratory is accessible, when you finish a short rest, you may regain Reagent Points by spending an Alchemical Component valued at 5sp or more.
 The number of Reagent Points you regain is equal to one-fifth the value of the Alchemical component spent, rounded down.
 - While your Laboratory is accessible, when you finish a long rest, you may assign your Mobile Laboratory an Alchemical Recipe that you know.
 When you do, you spend the Alchemical Components required for that recipe, and your Laboratory begins performing the processes of that Recipe.
 When you next finish a long rest while your Laboratory is accessible, you gather one unit of the Alchemical Product of that Recipe, and may re-assign your Laboratory.
 	- During the Grading of a product, your Mobile Laboratory will use your number of Alchemist levels as the result of its die roll, and your choice of your Arcana or Survival Skills.
-	- You may still use your Laboratory as normal while it is performing the processes of a Recipe.
+	- You may still use your Laboratory as normal while it is performing an assignment.

-At 9th level, grants you the following effects;
+At 9th level, your Mobile Laboratory grants you the following additional effects;

-- When you would gather an Alchemical Product from your Mobile Laboratory, you gather three units instead of one.
+- When you would gather an Alchemical Product from your Mobile Laboratory, you gather two units instead of one.
 - While your Laboratory is accessible, when you finish a long rest, you may assign your Mobile Laboratory an Alchemical Product that you own.
 When you do, you destroy the Alchemical Product and your Laboratory begins scribing the Alchemical Recipe used to create that Product.
+When you next finish a long rest while your Laboratory is accessible, you gather the Alchemical Recipe of that Product, and may re-assign your Laboratory.

-	- Your
+At 15th level, your Mobile Laboratory grants you the following additional effects;

-At 15th level,
+-

 ### Extra Attack
 At 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.